Getting Your Small Space Ready for the Holidays

 Make sure you think ahead and plan for where your guests can keep their coats and bags – the last thing you’ll need in your small space is clutter!
 Short on closet space?
-Keep winter coats and bags out of the way by hanging them along a wall with hooks – like the Hidden – a much more organized alternative to piling coats on someone’s bed.
+Keep winter coats and bags out of the way by hanging them along a wall with a Piano – a much more organized alternative to piling coats on someone’s bed.

 Making mealtime easy